cyboerg42/zerbarus/README.md

-# zerbarus2
+# zerbarus

-libvirtd mgmt in nodejs! now v2.0 ;D
+libvirtd mgmt in nodejs!

 still buggy and not ready for production use. at this stage of garbage code - it will need another rewrite